instantiator/blog-source/blog-site/content/post/flipper-zero-app-tutorial-02.md

 **The code for this tutorial is available at: [instantiator/flipper-zero-tutorial-app](https://github.com/instantiator/flipper-zero-tutorial-app)**

 Feel free to plunder it for your own app.
 I highly recommend reading it through, and then taking a look at some other tutorials too to ensure you get a fully rounded view of the patterns for UI development on the Flipper.

+In the next part, we'll cover options for publishing your app.